Translate your messages

 How it works

-1. Set a language attribute for your audience.
+1. Set a language attribute for your workspace so we know how to determine a recipient’s language preference.

 2. Create messages with language variants.

 When you add or update people, you can set an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. containing their language preference.
-Then, when you set up messages, you can click Add language to add one or more languages.
-You’ll set up your Default message, and then add content for each language.
+Then, when you set up messages, you add translations matching your users’ language attributes.

 graph LR A[Add language